Mounting file systems with One Zone storage classes

 amazon-efs-utils package

 on the EC2 instance.
 For more information, see Manually installing the Amazon EFS client.You have created a mount target for the file system.
-For more information, see Creating and managing mount targets and security groups.
+For more information, see Managing mount targets.

-Mounting file systems that use One Zone storage on EC2 in a different Availability Zone
+Mounting One Zone file systems on EC2 in a different Availability Zone

-If you are mounting an EFS file system using One Zone storage classes on an EC2 instance that is located in a different Availability Zone, you have to specify the file system's Availability Zone name or the DNS name of the file system's mount target in the mount helper mount command.
+If you are mounting a One Zone file system on an EC2 instance that is located in a different Availability Zone, you have to specify the file system's Availability Zone name or the DNS name of the file system's mount target in the mount helper mount command.

 Create a directory called efs